 The UC Davis Arboretum and Public Garden spans the campus's 5,300-plus acres and includes the historic Arboretum.
 It connects with the Putah Creek Riparian Reserve and is open to the public.
 The gardens, natural areas and landscapes are open 24 hours a day, every day of the year.
-Access is at various locations, but the visitor headquarters is located off Le Rue Road.
+Access is at various locations, but the visitor headquarters is located off of Le Rue Road.
 No alternative would result in a Section 4(f) use to the resource.

-There would be no acquisition of park property, and therefore no direct use of the park
+Direct Use: There would be no acquisition of park property, and therefore no direct use of the park

-Portions of the resources are located near the proposed project, However, indirect air quality and noise impacts as a result of the proposed project are not expected to result in a constructive use of UC Davis Arboretum and Public Garden.
+Constructive Use: Portions of the resources are located near the proposed project, However, indirect air quality and noise impacts as a result of the proposed project are not expected to result in a constructive use of UC Davis Arboretum and Public Garden.
 The resource is currently adjacent to the Caltrans I-80 right-of-way and is therefore currently subject to indirect air quality and noise impacts.

 The Air Quality Report prepared for the project determined that dust would be generated during grading and construction operations (Caltrans 2023a).
 Diesel exhaust from construction vehicles may also pose both a health and nuisance impact to nearby receptors.
 However, these construction activities are expected to occur during a relatively short time.
 Caltrans special provisions and standard specifications include the requirement to minimize or eliminate dust through application of water or dust palliatives.
-The following construction dust and equipment exhaust emissions measures will be implemented when practical, during all phases of construction work: Control measures will be implemented as specified in Caltrans 2018 Standard Specifications Section 10-5 "Dust Control," Section 14-9 "Air Quality" (Standard Measure GHG-1) and Section 18 "Dust Palliatives."
-The proposed project would also comply with rules and regulations pertaining to the control of fugitive dust and prevention of public nuisance published by the SMAQMD and the YSAQMD.
+The following construction dust and equipment exhaust emissions measures shall be implemented when practical, during all phases of construction work: Control measures will be implemented as specified in Caltrans 2018 Standard Specifications Section 10-5 "Dust Control", Section 14-9 "Air Quality" (Standard Measure GHG-1) and Section 18 "Dust Palliatives".
+The proposed project would also comply with rules and regulations pertaining to the control of fugitive dust and prevention of public nuisance published by the Sacramento Metropolitan Air Quality Management District (SMAQMD) and the Yolo-Solano Air Quality Management District (YSAQMD).